Haifaa al-Mansour: Career

 She did not intend that her film work focus on women's issues, but found them too important to not address.
 Both Who? and Women Without Shadows deal with the custom of abaya.
 She has received hate mail and criticism for being unreligious, which she denies.
 She does, however, feel that Saudi Arabia needs to take a more critical view of its culture.
 She also received praise from Saudis for encouraging discussion on topics usually considered taboo.
-Haifaa often makes films about strong, independent, and resilient women because she is that kind of woman too.
-Haifaa luckily had her supportive family, but those that surrounded her maintained the conservative politics in that town and condemned her for seeking film when it was haram (forbidden in Islamic religion).
-Regardless, she did what she loved and continued making films about women who wanted to change the way women in Saudi Arabia are perceived and what they are allowed to do.
+Al-Mansour often creates films about strong, independent, and resilient women, inspired from her own experiences.
+She has a supportive family, but those that surrounded her maintained the conservative politics in that town and condemned her for seeking film, using the argument that it is haram (forbidden in Islam), although the claim is controversial and not agreed upon by the majority of Muslims.
+Regardless, she continued making films about women who wanted to change the way women in Saudi Arabia are perceived and what they are allowed to do.

 In 2014, it was reported that Al-Mansour was to direct A Storm in the Stars, an upcoming romantic drama film about the early life of writer Mary Shelley.
 The film was later retitled Mary Shelley and premiered at the 2017 Toronto International Film Festival.

 Al-Mansour next announced she was on board to direct Nappily Ever After, an adaptation of the book of the same name by Trisha R. Thomas.

 She was selected to be on the jury for the Un Certain Regard section of the 2015 Cannes Film Festival.

 In January 2019, Al-Mansour "received a Crystal Award at the World Economic Forum's 2019 meeting in Davos for her leadership in cultural transformation in the Arab world."

-In April 2020, it was announced that she would direct Netflix's upcoming film The Selection, based on the first entry in Kiera Cass’ popular book series.
+In April 2020, it was announced that she would direct Netflix's upcoming film The Selection, based on the first entry in Kiera Cass' popular book series.
+The film was later scrapped.

 In 2020, she directed an episode on The Good Lord Bird.

 Personal life

-Haifaa al-Mansour lived in Bahrain for some years, and eventually moved to California with her husband, Bradley Niemann, an American diplomat, and their two children, Adam and Haylie.
+Al-Mansour lived in Bahrain for some years, and eventually moved to California with her husband, Bradley Niemann, an American diplomat, and their two children, Adam and Haylie.